 *Co-director James Gannon will be in attendance.

 “These are my parents, one day they are going to die.”
 Concerned about the inevitable death of their parents, filmmakers Joseph and James Gannon sit down with their parents for an intimate conversation about death.
 Hoping to get answers from them before its too late.
 They ask what its like to go through the loss of a parent and how to deal with it.
-What follows is a very personal observation of the open wounds that never fully heal from the loss and the realization that your parents are thinking about their own death as much as you are.
+What follows is a very personal observation of the closed wounds that never fully heal from the loss and the realization that your parents are thinking about their own death as much as you are.
 Joseph and James Gannon are from Levittown, PA and are the 4th and 6th of 8 children.
 In 1998 Joseph moved to NYC to pursue acting, James followed in 2005 to pursue directing.
 James’ film “Cochran” screened in a dozen film festivals in 2009 including SXSW.
 This is the first film that they have directed together.

 Funeral Season (ou La Saison des funérailles) by Matthew Lancit